Exterminis: Reign of Destruction

+The character can use shields to help defend themselves.
 Shields make characters harder to hit with weapon attacks.
 There are three types of shields, each offering a different level of protection.
-Bucklers offer a +1 to weapon defense, kite shields offer a +2 bonus to weapon defense, and tower shields grant a +3 bonus to weapon defense.
+Bucklers offer a +1 to physical defense, kite shields offer a +2 bonus to physical defense, and tower shields grant a +3 bonus to physical defense.
 Characters other than Ferals cannot use a shield with a large weapon.

 Players may choose one or more restrictions for their characters if they so desire.
 Restrictions are optional limitations that affect characters in adverse ways, either by limiting their behavior, hampering their abilities, or by negatively influencing the opinions of other people in the game world.

 Once taken, restrictions can only be removed by paying 100 Karma Points.

 Characters receive 1 extra Karma point as a reward at the end of every gaming session when the restriction comes into play.

 The character will not spill the blood of sentient species.
 They will only use weapons and attack methods that do damage to Mental Health Points instead of Physical Health Points.

 The character must pass an unopposed Willpower check at the start of every conflict, or else spend the first 1d4 rounds cowering in fear before being able to take any other action.

 The character is really bad at using one of the eight characteristics (Strength, Intelligence, etc.) Whenever the character needs to make an unopposed test using the chosen characteristic, the characteristic is treated as if it is only half of it’s current score, rounded down.
 A strength of 80 is treated as a 40, for example.
 The player must roll under the reduced score to be successful.

 Distrust of Magic Items